abyhuerta/abyhuerta/README.md

 I'm interested in full-stack development and researching in spacecraft systems & digital health.

-When I'm not working, I like to follow the developments of science (specifically the cosmos), cooking and I enjoy creating art.
+When I'm not working, I like to follow the developments of science (specifically the cosmos), cooking, and I enjoy creating art.